Property And Conveyancing

 Why Choose RCT?

-Through our network of offices, advice on property purchases and sales is readily at hand for both home buyers and for investors.
+Through our network of offices, advice on property purchases and sales is readily at hand for both home buyers and investors.

 We offer a wide range of services, including advice and assistance in the purchase and sale of residential homes, commercial property and farms, adverse possession claims, building disputes, town planning issues and advice on and preparation of leases for commercial property.

 It is important when buying a property to fully understand all terms, conditions and fine print in a contract of sale.

 We can get you through each step of the process of buying a property from advising on and clarifying the contract of sale, inspecting and giving advice on the certificate of title and planning requirements, calculating the adjustments of rates, and finally transferring the ownership of the land and ensuring settlement of the property happens without a hitch.

 Selling A Property